Where else can you find me?

 What are some career highlights?

-2005-6: Research Leave, writing my book The Senses of Touch in Sydney, Australia, with a grant from the Arts and Humanities Research Council (AHRC).
+2005-6: Arts and Humanities Research Council (AHRC) Research Leave, writing my first monograph The Senses of Touch in Sydney, Australia.

 2016: Seeing With the Hands: Blindness, Vision and Touch After Descartes published with Edinburgh University Press.

-2017-18: University of Pittsburgh Humanities Center Fellowship to work on my book project, Movement, Measurement, Sensation: How We Became Sensory-Motor [more here]
+2017-18: University of Pittsburgh Humanities Center Fellowship to work on book project, Movement, Measurement, Sensation [more here]

 2018: Institute of Advanced Studies (IAS) ‘Vanguard Fellow’, University of Birmingham, working with ‘Embodied Geographies’ research group.